Qaransoor Party

+The Qaransoor Party (Xisbiga Qaransoor, حزب القرنصور), colloquially referred to as Q, is a political party established in Somalia on March 15, 2020.
+The party articulates its primary aim as the advocacy for political reform within Somalia, designed to advance national interests and uphold the country's unity and sovereignty.

 Background and Party's vision

 The Qaransoor Party received its party certificate from Independent National Electoral Commission (NIEC) chairperson Marbo Halima Ismail Ibrahim at NIEC headquarters in Mogadishu on October 7, 2020.
 Mohamed Aden Afrah (Maxamed Aadan ‘Afrax) is the current general secretary and Abdijabar Sheikh Ahmed Jibril (Cabdijabaar Sheekh Axmed Jibriil) is the current chairman.